 - Jumping Jacks, push-ups, running and other weight-baring exercises are a great way to achieve peak bone mass early in life, and keep bones dense later in life!

-One of my greatest goals, now that I’m 61, is to stay independent and mobile for the long haul.
-My mother, who has osteoporosis, recently fell, broke her hip, and had surgery.
+One of my greatest goals, now that I’m 62, is to stay independent and mobile for the long haul.
+My mother, who has osteoporosis, fell, broke her hip, and had surgery.
 Since then, her life has changed.
-She needs a walker or help from another person to move around, and she’s also been in and out of the hospital ten times due to subsequent falls.
+She needs a walker or help from another person to move around, and she’s also been in and out of the hospital multiple times due to subsequent falls.

 Falling can be a life-changing event, which is why I practice healthy habits to keep my bones strong and dense, and also focus on preventing falls.